NickKaparinos/CUDA-Ising-Model/README.md

 Sequential calculation using the CPU.

 # V1
-Parallel calculation with one one thread per magnetic moment using CUDA.
+Parallel calculation with one thread per magnetic moment using CUDA.

 # V2
 Parallel calculation with one thread calculating a block of magnetic moments using CUDA.